amazoneo-la/amazoneo-la.github.io/_pages/about.md

 ## Contributions

-If you believe in our purpose and project, feel free to contribute through our Public Address: Ac45huJEjr4f6JC8bRtraxfLDoASWSvAYw
+If you believe in our purpose and project, feel free to contribute through our Public Address:

-Our funds are administered by the [AmazoNeo Comittee](https://github.com/amazoneo-la/governance).
+Ac45huJEjr4f6JC8bRtraxfLDoASWSvAYw

+The NEO Council provides support to the community, in the form of NEO rewards, which are redistributed  according to the interests of the AmazoNeo Comittee. #(https://github.com/amazoneo-la/governance).

 ## Follow us on